2/20/2025

 Jeff Farmer

-Great.
-Thank you.
+Great, thank you.
 Just wanted to take another crack at the three-year guidance question.
-Obviously, as you guys well know, that low to mid-teens EVDOT growth guide sits just above that low-teens revenue growth guide.
-So, you know, clearly implies a smaller level of margin expansion as you move forward.
+Obviously, as you guys well know, that low to mid-teens EBITDA growth guide sits just above that low-teens revenue growth guide, so it clearly implies a smaller level of margin expansion as you move forward.
 Here's the question, and you guys did hit on this, but I'm just looking for greater clarity on if this is sort of conservatism on your part or an expectation for some incremental costs or maybe a combination of both.

 speaker